 Outlining the basics, White Hat SEO refers to all the ethical tactics of SEO that follow the guidelines of search engines proactively.
 In this way, White Hat SEO play by the rules.
 Conversely, Black Hat SEO is the complete opposite.
 Black Hat SEO is a terminology used for risky SEO practices that go against the search engine guidelines.

-SEO is nothing without search engine rules because, at the end of the day, Google prefers websites that do everything in a fair manner.
+SEO is nothing without search engine rules because, at the end of the day, Google prefers websites that do everything fairly.
 The search engine algorithms are very well-versed in finding the websites that use manipulation and unethical techniques to get over the top of the search results.
 So even if you think that Black Hat SEO is a fast method to get organic traffic, search engines can catch such sites easily and put them back on lower rankings.

 There are some critical differences between both techniques, as outlined below: